periplume/studio/README.md

 It is the product of much thought and many false starts.

-It is idisyncratic at best, or worst.
+It is idiosyncratic at best, or worst.

 The problem this project aspires to solve is this: make the tool for writing as simple and powerful as possible without burdening